 Some of the best advice is to follow the 3-2-1 rule when looking at successful backup solutions.
 Three copies of your data, over two mediums and one of these should be off-site.
 You need resilience within your backup solution itself and should not be reliant on a single backup to tape, NAS or another medium.
 You should ensure that you are confident that all your mission critical services and files are being backed up and that your disaster recovery plan is aligned to your school’s business continuity plan.

-Successful, resilient backup is out of the scope of this blog - if you require advice, please book a call with one of our specialists.
+Successful, resilient backup is out of the scope of this blog - if you require advice, please contact us.

 - School Incident Management Policy, Process and Procedure